 At 2 a.m.
-ET on July 30, Kennedy Space Center (KSC) was waking up to NASA scientists preparing, calculating and forecasting conditions for the morning’s Perseverance Rover launch to Mars.
-Radiation Emergency Assistance Center/Training Site (REAC/TS) Director Dr. Carol Iddins and Health Physicist Mark Jenkins, PhD, were alongside NASA’s team with a job of their own: providing essential radiation emergency response support and consultation.
+Eastern Time on July 30, Kennedy Space Center (KSC) was waking up to NASA scientists preparing, calculating and forecasting conditions for the morning’s Perseverance Rover launch to Mars.
+Radiation Emergency Assistance Center/Training Site (REAC/TS) Director Carol Iddins, M.D., and Health Physicist Mark Jenkins, Ph.D., were alongside NASA’s team with a job of their own: providing essential radiation emergency response support and consultation.

-For more than a year leading up to the launch, REAC/TS staff took turns traveling to Florida to deliver medical courses to healthcare providers, hospital personnel and emergency responders at medical facilities local to Cape Canaveral, including personnel from KSC’s Occupational Health facility.
+For more than a year leading up to the launch, REAC/TS staff traveled to Florida to deliver medical courses to health care providers, hospital personnel and emergency responders at medical facilities local to Cape Canaveral, including personnel from KSC’s Occupational Health facility.
 About 200 participated in the courses, and attendees were from four medical centers in addition to KSC.
 Their professions ranged from physicians to critical care and emergency response nurses and paramedics to health physicists.

-When the countdown reached T-minus two minutes, they made sure to step outside to witness Perseverance takeoff in a clear, early-morning Florida sky.
+When the countdown reached T-minus two minutes, they made sure to step outside to witness Perseverance take off in a clear, early-morning Florida sky.
 “It was a great place to see it.
 More impressively, we felt it,” said Iddins.
-For Jenkins, this was the first time he had the chance to see a NASA mission launch in person.
 “You get the sound of the roar and the sonic boom when it takes off,” said Jenkins.

 The Oak Ridge Institute for Science and Education (ORISE) is a U.S. Department of Energy (DOE) asset that is dedicated to enabling critical scientific, research, and health initiatives of the department and its laboratory system by providing world class expertise in STEM workforce development, scientific and technical reviews, and the evaluation of radiation exposure and environmental contamination.